Call Now - Open 24/7

 • Under pure and modified comparative negligence, they receive $70,000

-• Under contributory negligence, they receive $0.
+• Under contributory negligence, they receive $0

-Traffic Citations and Fines
+Traffic Citations and Fines in Bicycle Accidents

-• Failure to yield the right of way to the rider
+• Failure to yield the right of way to the rider.

-• Unsafe lane changes
+• Unsafe lane changes.

-• Speeding in bike zones
+• Driving in bike lanes.

-• Running red lights/stop signs.
+• Running a red light.

 Civil Lawsuits and Personal Liability